-There are three ways to place the Wireless-G Access Point.
+There are two ways to place the Wireless-G Access Point.
 The first way is to place it horizontally on a surface, so it sits on its four rubber feet.
-The second way is to stand the Access Point vertically on a surface.
-The third way is to mount it on a wall.
-The stand and wall-mount options are explained in further detail below.
+The second way is to mount it on a wall.
+The wall-mount options are explained in further detail below.